 Carter County was created on March 10, 1859 from Oregon County, Reynolds County, Ripley County and Shannon County.
 The county was named in honor of Zimri Carter, pioneering settler .

-The Carter County Seat is situated in Van Buren (COC) and in addition the county government website is unknown
+The County Seat is located in Van Buren (COC) and in addition the county government website is unknown

-Cities and towns to be found in Carter County include Ellsinore, Fremont, Hunter, Grandin, Van Buren.
+Cities and towns located in the County include Ellsinore, Fremont, Hunter, Grandin, Van Buren.

 You can search online for Carter County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.

 Another resource is the Carter County Health Department has Birth Certificates since 1920 and Death Certificates since 1980.